Code-Institute-Submissions/P-L-Services/documentation/testing.md

 ---

 # **Code Validators**
-Code validators were used on all .html and .css pages to ensure the code used was valid.
+Code validators were used on all .html and .css pages to ensure the code used, in the P-L Services website, was valid.

 ## W3C Markup Validation Service (https://validator.w3.org/)